jameshibbard/demo-node-app/README.md

-# Building a simple beginner app with Node, Bootstrap & MongoDB
+# Building a Simple Beginner App with Node, Bootstrap & MongoDB

 The code for the following [SitePoint article](LINK_HERE).